 The key to enjoying these tacos with friends is setting up a walking taco bar like you might with a nacho bar.
 Start by opening up individual-sized bags of corn chips (it helps to roll down the top of the bag slightly so the bags stay open for easy filling).
 Once the taco filling is done, transfer to a bowl and finish setting up the walking taco bar with all of your guests' favorite taco toppings to spoon into the bags.
 Shredded cheese, sour cream, and fresh cilantro are all wonderful options, but you can feel free to get creative.

 The best part is, walking tacos are so easy to eat and leave very little to clean-up.
 All you need is a plastic spoon and a big appetite.
 Scoop up a few corn chips, a bit of taco meat, and toppings for every bite to taste just like your favorite taco.

 1 pound ground beef

-1 10-ounce can diced tomatoes and green chilies
+1 (10-ounce) can diced tomatoes with green chilies

 Gather the ingredients.

 In a large skillet, brown the beef over medium heat until no longer pink.
 Drain off the excess fat.